 The Stall Holders

-We are now taking bookings for Leeds Zine Fair 2017!
+Bookings are now closed for Leeds Zine Fair 2017!

 Kristyna Baczynski is an illustrator and Eisner-nominated comics creator.
 She works from her studio in Leeds, making zines, self-published comics and printed treasures on her rickety old risograph machine.